Last updated December, 2019.

 What happens in any given moment is the culmination of 14 billion years of causes and conditions that preceded it.
 And, what happens in any given moment will become part of causes and conditions that give rise to the next moment.

 The illusion of control makes us believe we can shape, mold, or force what appears before us, in this moment.
 We think we control this little patch of experience, all the while ignoring everything else that's happening in the Universe.

 Do we make the sun shine?
 Do we make the wind blow?
 Do we make our hearts beat?

-No. But, for some reason, we fully believe we control this little patch of experience that appears before us.
+No. But, for some reason, we believe the opposite when it comes to our little patch of experience.

 Our inner narrative drives expectations, and those expectations cause a struggle with "what is" vs. "how we want it to be."
 The latter rarely matches the former.
 And, even if it comes close, our minds tell us it could be better if only something was a little different.

 As long as we are caught up in our minds, we will be victim to the struggles and suffering they give rise to.
 We think the world is here to fulfill our desires.
 We grasp after.
 We push away.
 "I want this."
 "I don't want that."

 We attach to results and hope for certain outcomes, and life comes crashing down when they don't occur.

 We lose sight of the fact that this moment is the only way it can be, due to the billions of years of causes and conditions that brought it into being.
 And, while you can be aware of your intentions and actions, you have little insight into much else that goes into what unfolds here and now.

 It's times like these when you should give up hope.
 What this means is, stop being hopeful for something to happen.
 Or not happen.
 Or, happen differently.

 Mindfulness and meditation teach us not to cling to "this" or push away "that."
 They teach us to meet reality with presence and compassion, regardless of what happens.